denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # LIFE4136_Group1_Rotation2
 This repository contains all the scripts and lists of data files needed to reproduce results from group1 in rotation2 of the groupwork projects.

-Note: Unless on the cloud or stated otherwise, all command line code was ran on a Mac Intel i5 or Lukes Mac
+Note: Unless on the cloud or stated otherwise, all command line code was ran on a Mac Intel i5

 ## What is the problem we have been presented with?
 We have been provided with some genes in Cochaleria that are under selection during the stabalisation of polyploidy.
 Polyploids are individuals that arise from a whole genome duplication (WGD) event, a process that results in multiple sets of chromosomes within an individual.
 These polyploids evolve mechanisms to handle the hardships that come with WGD, such as meiotic instability and regulation of gene expression, as well as develop adaptations to tolerate the harsh environmental conditions that can sometimes lead to polyploidy.
 In this project we have been provided with two genes caught in the selection scan, g46214 and g10577, and we are to investigate each gene in diploids and tetraploids through studying the amino acid sequences and tetriary structures of their proteins to determine the consequence of any genetic variants.